raspberrypilearning/sense-hat-marble-maze/en/step_9.md

 + Save and run your code, then tilt the Sense HAT to check that the marble doesn't get stuck.

+--- collapse ---
+---
+title: What will the result look like?
+---

 ![Gobbly marble](images/gobbly-marble.gif)

+--- /collapse ---

 You might notice that your marble gobbles up the walls when it touches them - we'll fix that in the next step!

 Now that you have the marble moving horizontally, you need to make it move vertically as well.

-+ Add some more code to the `move_marble` function so that it uses the `roll` to move the marble in the y direction.
++ Add some more code to the `move_marble` function so that it uses the `roll` value to move the marble up and down in the y direction.

 --- hints ---
 --- hint ---